sacmehta/ESPNetv2/README.md

 # ESPNetv2: A Light-weight, Power Efficient, and General Purpose Convolutional Neural Network

-This repository contains the source code of our paper, [ESPNetv2](https://arxiv.org/abs/1811.11431).
+This repository contains the source code of our paper, [ESPNetv2](https://arxiv.org/abs/1811.11431) which is accepted for publication at CVPR'19.

 Compared to state-of-the-art efficient networks, our network delivers competitive performance while being much more **power efficient**.
 Sample results are shown in below figure.
 For more details, please read our paper.